can3p/cl-journal/docs/index.md

 - *How can I help?*

-  Pull requests are definitely welcome!
+  Pull requests are definitely welcome, please check out [a source code](https://github.com/can3p/cl-journal)!
   If you see missing functionality, please send a patch or at least open an issue.
 If you see missing docs, don't hesitate to send a pull request to fix them as well.

 ## License